-- The Mercury interface and exploring options and functions - Changing between different visualisation options, selecting styles and colours to display your structure of interest effectively - Creating publication-ready high-quality images, selecting resolution, material and background - Calculating and display the packing of a crystal structure, and the asymmetric unit - Creating your own style (or styles), with settings defined by you to make more effective fitting your structures and visualisation necessities
+- The Mercury interface and exploring options and functions. - Changing between different visualisation options, selecting styles and colours to display your structure of interest effectively. - Creating publication-ready high-quality images, selecting resolution, material, and background. - Calculating and displaying the packing of a crystal structure, and the asymmetric unit. - Generating and analyzing graph set view. - Creating your own style (or styles), with settings defined by you to make more effective fitting your structure visualisation necessities.

-Next steps
+Next Steps

-The Mercury user guide and other available Mercury documents can be found here.
+The Mercury user guide and other available Mercury documents can be accessed from the documentation and resources area.
+There is an intermediate level Mercury self-guided workshop (MER-005) that can be found here.